What does it take to lose weight and keep it off when you’re addicted to junk food?

 Bright Lines Eating Bootcamp bridges the gap between both these approaches.

 Ultimately, you have to decide what approach is right for you.
 Read up, learn what is happening to your brain, get support, and make a plan.

 Free from cravings at last, hallelujah!

-When I first tried leaving out oils and eating a fairly low-fat diet, of whole grains, sweet potatoes and tons of veggies the constant cravings for junk foods were just suddenly gone.
+When I first tried leaving out oils and eating a reasonably low-fat diet, of whole grains, sweet potatoes and tons of veggies, the constant cravings for junk foods were just suddenly gone.

 It was a revelation!